top of page

 We must never forget to praise and thank the Lord for His amazing peace, comfort and deliverance.
 He is All that stands between us and the ever-present evil in this world, but He is more than sufficient.

-Sometimes, in our darkest hour, when we are in need if the most comfort, we show forth our best testimony for the Lord.
+Sometimes, in our darkest hour, when we are in need of the most comfort, we show forth our best testimony for the Lord.
 How can that be?
 Please read II Cor.
 1:3-7 aloud with your group and please read it slowly.
 There are so many truths packed in this short passage.

 What are the names that the Apostle Paul gives to God in v.
 3?